 Always think of the subject personal pronouns as the persons or things that do the action.
 In English they are the words I, you, he, she, it, we, you and they.

-They are divided into 1st, 2nd and 3rd persons, in singular and plural.
+They are divided into first, second and third person, in singular and plural.

 Note that French has masculine and feminine pronouns.
 In English, you use the word they, whether it’s a group of men or a group of women.
 In French, you need to use the specific word according to the gender, ils or elles.